TheNilesh/huffman/README.md

 ===========

 To do:
-* Decompression program
-* windows support
+* Binary files, like jpeg,mp3 support